Removed Features

 100))

-my-other-wt has more priority than my-wt so it will be called.
+my-other-wt has higher priority than my-wt so it will be called.
 And this is how template overriding is done.

-There is also :application-class parameter which gives template 10 more priority points.
+There is also an :application-class parameter which gives the template 10 more priority points.

 (deftemplate :page-wt 'my-customized-page-wt